 For the ninth year running, the extra-financial rating agency ISS-Oekom presented L'Oréal with Prime status, which recognises the best performing companies.
-In December 2020, the

 The Group is ranked among the 380 businesses listed on the 2021 Bloomberg Gender-Equality Index, for the fourth year running.
 The index highlights 380 companies in 44 countries and regions, and is based on multiple criteria, notably female leadership, talent management, parity, inclusivity and policies on sexual harassment.